clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 The FPKI Crawler is an interactive website that will help you to:

 * Visualize the relationships between the hundreds of Certification Authorities (CAs) in the Federal Public Key Infrastructure (FPKI)
-* Understand how each CA’s certificate path validates to the root, Federal Common Policy CA (COMMON).<!--I don't see that the Graph shows you how each CA validates to COMMON.-->
+* Understand how each CA’s certificate path validates to the root, Federal Common Policy CA (COMMON)<!--I don't see that the Graph shows you how each CA validates to COMMON.-->
-* Obtain output files that provide certificate information for reporting and analysis.
+* Obtain output files that provide certificate information for reporting and analysis
-* Download public certificates.
+* Download public certificates

-###Table of Contents
+### Table of Contents
 <!--This intro didn't fully encapsulate all that the FPKI Crawler does, so I added the rest--hopefully correct. -->
 <!--This is a TOC for reader navigation--LaChelle prefers.-->
 * [FPKI Graph](#fpki-graph)